Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 Knowing they are destroying their society, people tear down the Ideals until Chaos reigns, and it is too late to restore Order.

-Knowing they are destroying their world, people pollute the air, water, and soil, until two thirds of life is destroyed, and it is too late to stop the Destroyer.
+Knowing they are destroying their world, people pollute the air, water, and soil, until two thirds of life is destroyed, and it is too late to stop the march of the Destroyer.

+In the Intelligible Universe, there is a reason the [[Four Horsemen]] of the Apocalypse ride together.
 ______
 ## 19.